layervault/pummeldoge/README.md

 ## Notes

 This app uses [Sidekiq](https://github.com/mperham/sidekiq) and [postgres](http://www.postgresql.org/).
-That might seem a little heavy for a demo app.
+That might seem a little heavy for a Demo app.
 This is done to cut down on processing time, most folks likely have multi-core processors these days.
 If we're doing a lot of work at the same time, the Rails-default SQLite3 has terrible write performance.
 To fix that, we use postgres by default.